Vignesh2382/simple-file-upload/README.md

-# Simple File Upload Example
+# Simple File Upload Example1

 Example used in the blog post [How to Upload Files With Django](https://simpleisbetterthancomplex.com/tutorial/2016/08/01/how-to-upload-files-with-django.html)